Psammosignum/MIFMP/README.md

 ## English
 ## This is a modified version of [GreatCorn](https://github.com/GreatCorn)'s[MIRP](https://github.com/GreatCorn/MIRP/).
 Made for FFXIV Mobile
 Works under GNU GPL3.0
+# Caution!!!
+This software is a autoplay script.
+Use at your own risk.
+Developer is not responsible for anything this software cause.
 ### Functions
 To get work on FF14 Mobile bard music system and play lower keys.
 Added function as press the "Alt" before press f-q on keyboard.
 Normally uses upcase letter and Shift(symbols on numbers. e.g.!) to play higher keys.
 ### How to use